goozbach/resume/resume-source.md

     + Integrating Cobbler into a [Plan9 based PXE and DHCP environment][].

-    + Designing and implemting automated QA testing script frameworks built in Bash and Python.
+    + Designing and implementing automated QA testing script frameworks built in Bash and Python.

-    + Designing and installing a new testing lab data center.
+    + Designing and installing a new testing data center.

 ###[Cox Media Group Digital][] / Cox Radio Interactive
 ####Systems Administrator -- August 2007 – February 2010